Parts Sourcing: Where to Buy What

 For germanium transistors, SBE is by far the best.
 They audit all of them ahead of time so you know you’re getting good ones.
 They do limit the quantity of audited transistors you can buy, so you won’t be able to make high volumes, but they do also sell unsorted ones with no quantity limit for builders.

 For in-production ICs, check Tayda first.
 They have great prices on JRC4558, TL072/4, CA3130EZ, NE5532, OPA2134 and many more, and unlike their transistors and JFETs, they are almost always the real deal.
-I’ve only ever seen complaints about their PT2399 delay chip, which is frequently reported as noisy.
+I’ve only ever seen complaints about their PT2399 delay chip, which is frequently reported as noisy and may be factory seconds.

 For obsolete ICs, you can find almost anything at Small Bear Electronics.
 They have a huge selection of NOS op-amps and bucket-brigade delay chips.
 Prices are a little steep sometimes, but they are guaranteed to be genuine.